jakobhviid/BigDataCourseExercises/lectures/02/exercises.md

 **Task**: Install the nessesary Stackable operators to set up a HDFS cluster.
 **Hint**: `helm install ...`.
-> This is similar to the [exercise 5 from last week](../01/exercises.md# ) where you installed the hello-kubernetes application using helm, except now install something using a helm repository.
+> This is similar to the [exercise 5 from last week](../01/exercises.md#) where you installed the hello-kubernetes application using `helm`.

 Install the following operators:
 ```